Black Panther (character): 1970s and 1980s

 Though popular with college students, the overall sales of Jungle Action were low.
 Marvel relaunched the Black Panther in a self-titled series, bringing in the character's co-creator Jack Kirby—newly returned to Marvel after having decamped to rival DC Comics for a time—as writer, penciler, and editor.
 In the series, Black Panther searches for a magic artifact called King Solomon's Frog.
 However, the series was commercially unsuccessful.
 Kirby left the series after only 12 issues and was replaced by Ed Hannigan (writer), Jerry Bingham (penciler), and Roger Stern (editor).
 Black Panther ran 15 issues (January 1977 – May 1979); the contents of what would have been Black Panther #16–18 were published in Marvel Premiere #51–53.

-In 1980, Black Panther appeared as a guest star in The Defenders #84-86, written by Ed Hannigan.
+In 1980, Black Panther appeared as a guest star in The Defenders #84-86 (June–August), written by Ed Hannigan.
 This story introduced Black Panther's rivalry with Namor and his kingdom of Atlantis, which becomes a recurring conflict in future story lines.
-Later in the year, Black Panther appeared in a back up story in Marvel Team-Up #100 that establishes his relationship with Storm of the X-Men.
+Later in the year, Black Panther appeared in a back up story in Marvel Team-Up #100 (December) that establishes his relationship with Storm of the X-Men.
 A four-issue miniseries, Black Panther vol. 2, (July – October 1988) was written by Peter B. Gillis and penciled by Denys Cowan.
 McGregor revisited his Panther saga with Gene Colan in "Panther's Quest", published as 25 eight-page installments within the bi-weekly anthology series Marvel Comics Presents (issues #13–37, Feb.–December 1989).
 The story takes place in South Africa.
 In the view of critic Todd Steven Burroughs, "'Quest' attempts to show how oppressive apartheid is for everyone involved."